Personal Injury

 This is the hardest element on which to place a monetary value.
 The law allows you to be compensated for the reasonable value of the pain, suffering and other human losses you have suffered as a result of someone else’s negligence.
 Usually the value is commensurate with the severity of the injury.
 Insurance companies try to value the claim based upon the type of injury, the type and reasonableness of the treatment and the amount of money awarded by previous juries for similar types of injuries.

-Heller & Thyen offers personal injury services in Albany, Annandale, Baxter, Clearwater, Little Falls, Melrose, Monticello, Nisswa, Paynesville, Pillager, Sartell, Sauk Rapids, Twin Cities, Waite Park, Cold Spring, and other surrounding areas.
+Heller & Thyen offers personal injury services in Albany, Annandale, Baxter, Clearwater, Kimball, Little Falls, Melrose, Monticello, Nisswa, Paynesville, Pillager, Sartell, Sauk Rapids, Twin Cities, Waite Park, Cold Spring, and other surrounding areas.

 Ask A Question